 We’re still in basic troubleshooting mode here, but you’d be surprised to know how often rebooting your iPhone or iPad can fix small software problems.

-Problem still happening?
-Let’s move up the troubleshooting chain…
+Is the problem still happening?
+Let’s move up the troubleshooting chain.

 Delete and set up your email account again

 This is the solution that has always worked for me and the handful of people I know who have experienced this issue, including my mom, earlier today.
 What you have to do here is completely delete your email account from your iPhone or iPad, then set it up all over again.

 Because everything potentially related to your email (emails, contacts, calendars, notes) is saved server side, the risk of you actually losing anything here is virtually inexistent.
 So don’t worry about that.

 To delete your email account and set it up again, follow the following steps: